 It’s tough to succeed in college.
 And low-income, first-generation college students face additional challenges that range from effectively navigating the academic environment to managing problems across their school and home lives.

 Nationally, only 20 percent of students like our Dell Scholars graduate from college within six years.
-Our scholars are changing that reality by graduating with a bachelor’s degree at over 80 percent.
+Our scholars are changing that reality by graduating with a bachelor’s degree at over 80 percent in six years.

 Our GPA requirement for the Dell Scholars Program is Grit, Potential, and Ambition.
 Most Dell Scholars are first generation college students who have demonstrated grit by overcoming personal challenges in their lives related to their families, schools or communities.
 They demonstrate great potential by participating in college readiness programs and seeking out advanced coursework.
 They demonstrate ambition by preparing themselves and planning for their dream of graduating with a college degree.

 Our program is designed to meet a multitude of our student’s needs.
 It includes:

 - A $20,000 scholarship available for at least six years to lessen loans and debt.

 - Ongoing support for the emotional, financial, and life challenges that may prevent them from completing college.

 - A Scholars Resource Network that connects students with resources to deal with stress, debt, managing child care, and life circumstances.

 - A laptop, textbook credits, tutoring, and other supports.